MichaelLarocca/blog-michael-jude-larocca/posts/2021/03-21/JobSearchAndInterviewTipsWithDylanIsrael.md

 ### How Dylan transitioned into tech

 The Livestream starts with Scrimba's host, Leanne, asking Dylan how he transitioned into tech.
-Dylan is comfortably transparent as he describes putting in a half-effort while attending college for five years until he eventually dropped out and his job delivering pizza.
+Dylan is comfortably transparent as he describes putting in a half-effort while attending college for five years until he eventually dropped out and about his job delivering pizza.

 **Dylan decided to pursue a career in tech after googling jobs that met the following criteria:**